Sunday, December 24, 2023

 And the scale of the proposed cuts is breath-taking: they want to leave only a handful of ticket offices in the larger stations.
 It is Beeching all over again.
 Only 12% of tickets are sold by ticket clerks, goes the claim, and so at my local station and thousands of others ‘it is proposed that all ticket office windows […] will close, with staff moving to other areas of the station, where there is customer demand’.

 This slippery language makes my blood boil.
-Customer demand is precisely in the ticket office, the accepted place for buying tickets and obtaining information.
+Customer demand is directed precisely to the ticket office, the accepted place for buying tickets and obtaining information.
 This is decline, but worse than decline; decline with a smirk on its face, the brazen cheek to speak of a ‘change’ to the ticket office when what is intended is its outright elimination.
 So might Henry VIII have spoken of his ‘change’ to the monasteries, or Brutus of his ‘change’ to Caesar’s abdomen.

 But a broader point is to be made beyond the merely financial.
 One of the great strengths of the railways is that they are able to say to the passenger, ‘We can look after you’.
 The network is complicated; ticketing as presently arranged is confusing; plenty of people lack confidence in travelling.
 The ticket clerk can offer passengers something intangible yet incredibly valuable — peace of mind.
-And this extends to the atmosphere of the station — the sense of emptiness and alienation resulting from decline, in recent decades and in all sorts of public realms, of staff ‘keeping a general eye on things’ should already have taught us this lesson.
+And this extends to the atmosphere of the station — the sense of emptiness and alienation resulting from the decline, in recent decades and across all sorts of public realms, of staff ‘keeping a general eye on things’ should already have taught us this lesson.

 The 0927 to Horsham draws into Ockley station in Surrey, 14th May 2018.